tttp/dxid/README.md

 We have used two safe and common algorithms:

-- the number is first encoded using base32 with 32 symbols that are url safe (no need to encode)
+- the number is first encoded using base32
 - it's prefixed with a checksum, the [luhn mode 32](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) of the encoded id

+and a few tricks
+- a dxid is always url safe, you can use it in your urls or query param directly.
-- to remove risks of generating a dxid that looks like a word, we removed the most common voyels (aeiou). the 32 chars are *bcdfghjklmnpqrstvwxyz-0123456789*
+- to remove risks of generating a dxid that looks like a word, we removed the most common voyels (aeiou). the base 32 chars used are *bcdfghjklmnpqrstvwxyz-0123456789_*
+- to prevent that a dxid looks like an id, stringify automatically adds an underscore in the middle if the dxid contains only digits (it's the only tie it uses underscore).
-- To keep the dxid short, we only base32 encode the significant bits, it's similar than writing 42 instead of 00000042.
+- To keep the dxid short, we only base32 encode the significant bits, it's similar than writing 42 instead of 00000042
-- to make it easier to write long names, you can put "." as a separator anywhere and it will be ignored
+- to make it easier to write long names, you can put "\_" as a separator anywhere and it is ignored when parsing
 - to make it easier to type, dxid is case insensitive, but always generated as lowercase

-luhn code is what is used on your credit card checksum for instance.
+The luhn code is what is used on your credit card checksum for instance.
 It detect all single-digit errors, as well as almost all transpositions of adjacent digits.

 We chose to puts the checksum as the first digit (it's more common as the last one), so if you use it to generate filenames, it's going to be better distributed and as a way to prevent sequential numbers, for no real reason except to hide a bit the orders of the ids (so lower dxid isn't necessarily older).